 - Clean regularly.
 Regular cleaning reduces the overall dust, dirt, dander, and allergen population in the home.
 Make sure to clean all the rooms in your house at least once a week.
 Though detail cleans are not necessary, it’s good practice to at least dust and vacuum often.
 Also, avoid cleaners with harsh smells to further eliminate allergy irritants.

 - Reduce strong scents.
-Along with smelly cleaner avoidance, try to limit the number of candles you burn, or the air sprays you use.
+Along with smelly cleaner avoidance, try to limit the number of candles you burn or the air sprays you use.
 Though many homeowners want their homes to smell like popular autumn scents, these products often trigger allergy symptoms.

 - Wash bedding.
 Another way to reduce fall allergies relates to your bedding.
-Be sure to wash your comforter, sheets, and pillowcases in 130 degree water once a week.
+Be sure to wash your comforter, sheets, and pillowcases in 130-degree water once a week.
 Though it seems excessive, this drastically eliminates the number of allergens you ingest on a daily basis.
 Keep bedding clean to avoid excess allergens.

 - Keep windows closed.
 Next, try to keep your windows closed in the fall.
-Not only does this ensure no outdoor pollutants get in, it also keeps your high-quality air inside!
+Not only does this ensure no outdoor pollutants get in, but it also keeps your high-quality air inside!
 With open windows, the air you have worked so hard to clean escapes into the outdoors and your fall allergies become worse.
 This cancels out all precautions you took to clean the air, so make sure those windows are shut tight.

 - Pet dander.
 If you own pets, their dander floats through your home on a regular basis.
 To combat this, make sure to regularly take care of your pet’s grooming.
-For long haired animals, brush their fur as often as necessary to avoid stray hairs from collecting on the ground.
+For long-haired animals, brush their fur as often as necessary to avoid stray hairs from collecting on the ground.
 Additionally, give animals baths with soap that keeps their skin moisturized to minimize how much skin dander they drop.

 - Pest control.
 Additionally, minimize how many pests enter your home.
 To do this, stay on top of garbage removal.
 Bugs and other creepy crawlies are attracted to rotting food, so properly dispose of your trash to keep allergies at bay.